 North Wales: Feisty and Poetic

 In this program we explore North Wales, from towering Mount Snowdon to evocative medieval castles to grand Victorian promenades.
-We visit the castle-within-a-castle in Conwy, peek into 16th-century domestic life at Plas Mawr, go down deep in the Llechwedd slate mine, and up high in Snowdon National Park, then stroll through a "Beatle pilgrimage" in Liverpool.
+We visit the castle-within-a-castle in Conwy, peek into 16th-century domestic life at Plas Mawr, go down deep in the Llechwedd Slate Caverns, and up high in Snowdonia National Park, then make a "Beatles pilgrimage" to Liverpool.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.